 Alternatives to Insurance in Washington

-Many states provide alternatives to auto insurance to ensure that you can still compensate others in the event of an accident.
-In the state of Washington, drivers can pay a $60,000 bond or deposit to the state, which allows them to hold you financially responsible should you ever be in an accident.
+Many states provide alternatives to auto insurance to ensure that you can compensate others in the event of an accident.
+In the state of Washington, drivers can pay a $60,000 bond or deposit to the state, which allows them to hold you financially responsible should you ever be at fault in an accident.

 Expert Advice on Finding Cheap Car Insurance in Washington